getify/You-Dont-Know-JS/async & performance/ch3.md

 Promises are starting to take the JS world by storm, as developers and specification writers alike desperately seek to untangle the insanity of callback hell in their code/design.
 In fact, most new async APIs being added to JS/DOM platform are being built on promises.
 So, it's probably a good idea to dig in and learn them, don't you think!?

 **Note:** The word "immediately" will be used frequently in this chapter, generally to refer to some promise resolution action.
-However, in essentially all cases, "immediately" means in terms of the microtask queue behavior (see Chapter 1), not in the strictly synchronous *now* sense.
+However, in essentially all cases, "immediately" means in terms of the Job queue behavior (see Chapter 1), not in the strictly synchronous *now* sense.

 ## What is a Promise?